tlothering/AudioCodes_SBC_on_Azure/README.md

 - Import you Public SSL Certificate, Trusted Root & Intermediate Certification Authorities for your Certificate and the Baltimore Certificate
 - Configure your PSTN SIP Trunk.
 A placeholder has been provided but will require additional configuration dependant on the settings provided by the SIP Trunk Provider.
+- Configure the "NAT Translation" rules to the Public IP addresses assigned to the SBC.
 - Configure Office 365 Tenant - [Connect your Session Border Controller (SBC) to Direct Routing](https://docs.microsoft.com/en-us/MicrosoftTeams/direct-routing-connect-the-sbc)
 - Configure Voice Routing Policies and Dial Plans [Configure voice routing for Direct Routing](https://docs.microsoft.com/en-us/MicrosoftTeams/direct-routing-voice-routing)
 - Enable a User for Teams Direct Routing - [Enable users for Direct Routing, voice, and voicemail](https://docs.microsoft.com/en-us/MicrosoftTeams/direct-routing-enable-users)